Samsinite/rsense/README.md

     Redcar Plugin for RSense
     Using RSense, this plugin provides highly precise code completion for Ruby.
 ## INSTALLATION
+    Requires Java Runtime Environment 1.5 or later.
+SunJDK and OpenJDK are supported
     ##Installation on HEAD
         cd into redcar/plugins
         git clone git://github.com/Samsinite/rsense.git